Guides for Designers

 Depreciated Components

-When components are depreciated the following
+When components are depreciated, the following

 • "_/<Name>" - The component should have "_" as a prefix to hide it from the library

-• Suffix - Add the icon as a suffix so it stands out on in the layer panel
+• Suffix - Add the icon as a suffix so it stands out in the layer panel

 • Depreciated Layer - Add an absolute layer into each instance named "Depreciated"